pingcap/community/working-groups/wg-tidb-sequence.md

 Support Sequence in TiDB

-* Many customers could probably make do with using Auto_Increment as unique id generator, but in some cases, existing applications try to use sequences to fetch generated id back or prefer strictly incrementing integers.
+* Many customers could probably choose `AUTO_INCREMENT` as the unique ID generator, but in some cases, existing applications try to use `SEQUENCE` to fetch generated id back or prefer strictly incrementing integers.

 ## Meetings